Cholera: Electrolytes

 As there frequently is initially acidosis, the potassium level may be normal, even though large losses have occurred.
 As the dehydration is corrected, potassium levels may decrease rapidly, and thus need to be replaced.
 This is best done by Oral Rehydration Solution (ORS).

 Antibiotics

 Antibiotic treatments for one to three days shorten the course of the disease and reduce the severity of the symptoms.
 Use of antibiotics also reduces fluid requirements.
-People will recover without them, however, if sufficient hydration is maintained.
+Patients often recover completely without the use of antibiotics as long as hydration is maintained.
 The WHO only recommends antibiotics in those with severe dehydration.

 Doxycycline is typically used first line, although some strains of V. cholerae have shown resistance.
 Testing for resistance during an outbreak can help determine appropriate future choices.
 Other antibiotics proven to be effective include cotrimoxazole, erythromycin, tetracycline, chloramphenicol, and furazolidone.
 Fluoroquinolones, such as ciprofloxacin, also may be used, but resistance has been reported.

 Antibiotics improve outcomes in those who are both severely and not severely dehydrated.
 Azithromycin and tetracycline may work better than doxycycline or ciprofloxacin.